 Whichever word you prefer, they all describe the correct order of carrying out calculations, often referred to as "The Order of Operations".
-If you think that you already understand how the system works then you can test and practice your understanding in the KS3 quiz below.
+If you think that you already understand how the system works then you can test and practise your understanding in the KS3 quiz below.
 If you are unsure then visit the page at BODMAS Detailed Explanation

 Here is a quick refresher course of the key elements: